valyala/fasthttp/README.md

 * *Which GO versions are supported by fasthttp?*

+  We support the same versions the Go team supports.
-  Go 1.22.x and newer.
+  Currently that is Go 1.23.x and newer.
   Older versions might work, but won't officially be supported.

 * *Please provide real benchmark data and server information*